walimorris/Payup/README.md

 is Christain Hammond.
 Galago, and notify2, is described as a desktop presence framework, designed to transmit presence information between programs.
 Saying that, this is how I've planned building the information processing with C and ncurses then using a small Python3 script to use notify2 for the desktop notifications.
-There are many features to use with notify2 and I've barely touched the surace with Payup.
+There are many features to use with notify2 and I've barely touched the surface with Payup.
 So, Thank you to Christain and his team!

 Installing notify2 from the command line and viewing examples:
-* Sudo apt install python3-notify 2
+* sudo apt install python3-notify 2
 * Once installed you can view examples here: /usr/share/doc/python3-notify2/examples/

 ![PayUP!](notification1.png)

+INSTRUCTIONS:
+From the command line: